 The following may indicate that abuse is taking place (this list is not exhaustive.
-Refer to NSPCC Child Protection fact sheet for further information (https://learning.nspcc.org.uk/research-resources/briefings/definitions-signs-child-abuse)
+Refer to NSPCC Child

+Protection fact sheet for further information (https://learning.nspcc.org.uk/research-resources/briefings/definitions-signs-child-abuse)

 - Unexplained or suspicious injuries, particularly if such an injury is unlikely to have occurred accidentally; - An injury for which the child, adult's or carer's explanation appears inconsistent; - The child or adult describes an abusive act or situation; - Unexplained changes in behaviour; for example becoming withdrawn, aggressive behaviour or severe temper outbursts.
-Neurotic behaviour, for example hair twisting, rocking. - The display of inappropriate behaviour (sexual or otherwise); - Apparent mistrust of others; - Being secretive about what they are doing, including online; - Changes in attendance patterns - Absent from education, particularly on repeat occasions and/or prolonged periods - Withdrawal from extra-curricular/social activities; - Decline in academic performance; - Criminal activity; - Substance or drug misuse; - Mental health difficulties including depression; - Self-harm or mutilation, sometimes leading to suicide attempts; - The child or adult appears increasingly unkempt; - Loss of weight or being constantly underweight.
+Neurotic behaviour, for example hair twisting, rocking. - The display of inappropriate behaviour (sexual or otherwise); - Apparent mistrust of others; - Being secretive about what they are doing, including online; - Changes in attendance patterns - Absence from education, particularly on repeat occasions and/or prolonged periods - Withdrawal from extra-curricular/social activities; - Decline in academic performance; - Criminal activity; - Substance or drug misuse; - Mental health difficulties including depression; - Self-harm or mutilation, sometimes leading to suicide attempts; - The child or adult appears increasingly unkempt; - Loss of weight or being constantly underweight.

+In accordance with KCSIE 2024, help and support to meet the needs of children should be given as soon as problems emerge.
 The following list is an example of the types of abuse or harm children or adults may encounter (this list is not exhaustive).
-Further detail is found in KCSIE September 2023.
+Further detail is found in KCSIE September 2024.